barbeau/gpstest/README.md

 ### Release builds

-To build a release build, you need to create a "gradle.properties" file that points to a "secure.properties" file, and a "secure.properties" file that points to your keystore and alias.
-The `gradlew assembleRelease` command will prompt for your keystore passphrase.
+To build a release build, you first need to create a `gradle.properties` file that points to a `secure.properties` file, and a `secure.properties` file that points to your keystore and alias.

-The "gradle.properties" file is located in the `\GPSTest` directory and has the contents:
+The `gradle.properties` file is located in the `\GPSTest` directory and has the contents:

 ```
 secure.properties=<full_path_to_secure_properties_file>